seanjgildea/devopsprojects/spring-boot-dockerfile.md

 - Creates the container and detaches it (-d)
 - Opens a port for the app which uses 8080 and exposes it to localhost:80
+- `docker container ls` will show the services that are running
+- `docker container stop [container id]` will stop the service